Do you ever experience a combination of any of the following symptoms?

 Phase I and Phase II Enzymes

 Both phases of detoxification depend upon enzymes.
 These are the workers.
 They make detox happen.
 Without them, no work would get done.
+Your nervous system works with both your digestive system and your endocrine system to make the appropriate enzymes.
 Your B vitamins play a major role in activating these enzymes.
 Expect to see sources of B vitamins in the DETOX FOODS list for optimum detoxification.

 It's time to give your most powerful detoxifier--your liver--a break and send it some love.
 The following is a list of foods to include in your detox plan.
 Please choose organic, if possible.